lbormann/darts-extern/README.md

 Autodarts-extern automates multiple dart-web-platforms accordingly to the state of an https://autodarts.io match.
 A running instance of https://github.com/lbormann/autodarts-caller is needed that sends thrown points from https://autodarts.io to this application.

+You will be able to play 1vs1 on supported dart-web-platforms with your autodarts-setup.

+Functional principle (Using Lidarts as an example):

+1) Automatic opening of the browser.
+2) Automatic login to Lidarts.
+3) You initiate a game on Lidarts.
+4) Once the bulling is finished on Lidarts (if set) and the game starts, another browser tab with autodarts.io will automatically open.
+5) In this tab, you will be logged in automatically, and a game that matches the settings of the Lidarts game will be opened automatically.
+6) You throw, and the scores are normally recognized by autodarts.
+7) As soon as you pull the darts, the score is automatically transferred to the Lidarts game.
+As long as you don’t pull the darts, you can of course make corrections in autodarts (if necessary).

 ## COMPATIBILITY